Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$

 \subsubsection{Example: $D=5$ decoupled geometry}

-As the $S\sim T^3$ near-EVH limit exist in equal charged AdS black hole with three distinct angular momenta, we can just take the equal charged solution \cite{Chow:2007ts} to examine its near-EVH geometry for simplicity.
+As the $S\sim T^3$ near-EVH limit exists in equal-charge AdS black holes with three distinct angular momenta, we can just take the equal-charge solution \cite{Chow:2007ts} to examine its near-EVH geometry for simplicity.
 Therefore, we take $q=2m s_1^2 = 2ms_2^2$.
 Especially in the BPS limit, the horizon size is completely fixed by rotation parameters \eqref{eq:BPShorizon-AdS7}.
 Therefore, the EVH-BPS limit related to taking $r_+ \sim \epsilon$ is completely fixed by the scalings of rotation parameter, independent of whether charges are taken equal or not.

 The EVH limit to approach $S\sim T^3$ is defined as

 In order to have well-defined geometry in this limit and consistent with \eqref{eq:def-domain-yz}, the parametrization

 automatically translate from the Jacobi coordinate \eqref{eq:Jacobi-transformation} to spherical coordinate $(\theta_1,\theta_2)$.
 In this coordinate, the EVH geometry of AdS$_7$ black hole \eqref{eq:AdS7-metric} is paramterized by coordinates $(t,r,\theta_1,\theta_2,\phi_i)$ for $i=1,2,3$: